JustinTan7/2420_assign2/README.md

 Now that you have both the Caddyfile and caddy.service created you can move them to your droplets, again I will be using sftp to do so.

-Once you have moved them to both to your droplets you can move them to the system directory with:
+Once you have moved them to both to your droplets you can move the service file to /etc/systemd/system with:

 `sudo cp /home/user/caddy.service /etc/systemd/system`

+and the Caddyfile to /etc/caddy with:

+`sudo cp /home/user/Caddyfile /etc/caddy`

 ## Creating the service file for the node project